n3xem/gh-otui/README.en.md

 gh otui --cache
 ```

-The cache will be saved in `~/.config/gh/extensions/gh-otui/cache.json`.
+The cache will be saved to `~/.config/gh/extensions/gh-otui/cache.json`.

-2. Execute the following command:
+2. Run the following command:

 ```bash
 gh otui
 ```

-3. Select the desired repository in the fuzzy finder interface
+3. Select the desired repository in the fuzzy finder interface:
    - The ✓ mark indicates repositories that have already been cloned.
-   - Selecting an un-cloned repository will trigger cloning with ghq.
+   - Selecting an un-cloned repository will initiate cloning via ghq.
-   - The determination of whether a repository is cloned is done by checking the path of `ghq root`.
+   - The determination of whether a repository has been cloned is based on checking the path of `ghq root`.

-4. The local path of the selected repository will be outputted.
+4. The local path of the selected repository will be output to the standard output.
-   - It is convenient to use it together with the cd command to move immediately.
+   - It is convenient to use this in conjunction with the cd command for quick navigation.
    - Example: `cd $(gh otui)`

 ## Output Format